SciTechSoftware/SciTech.Rpc/docs/SciTech.Rpc.DocFx/articles/intro.md

 * **.NET gRPC**, based on the fully managed [ASP.NET Core implementation of gRPC](https://github.com/grpc/grpc-dotnet)

   The gRPC layers can be used to publish services that can be accessed over HTTP/2, by SciTech.RPC clients or by other gRPC clients (e.g. Java, Go, or C++ clients).
 The RpcCodeGen tool can be used to generate '.proto' files which can be consumed by other gRPC implementations.
-* **Lightweight**, a very efficient RPC implementation based on [System.IO.Pipelines](https://devblogs.microsoft.com/dotnet/system-io-pipelines-high-performance-io-in-net/).
+* **Lightweight**, a very efficient lightweigth RPC implementation.

   The lightweight implementation provides RPC communication over a range of different protocols: TCP (with SSL), named pipes, and even direct in-process communication.
+It is mainly suitable for intranet and interprocess communication.

 ## Runtime installation